 Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
 Generally, the longer the maturity of an investment, the greater the sensitivity of its fair value is to changes in market interest rates.
 The District manages its exposure to interest rate risk by investing in the San Bernardino County Investment Pool.
-The District maintains a Building Fund investment of \$10,264,239 with the San Bernardino County Investment Pool.
-The fair value of this investment is approximately \$10,289,876 with an average maturity of 357 days.
+The District maintains a Building Fund (Measure M) investment of \$555,479 with the San Bernardino County Investment Pool.
+The fair value of this investment is approximately \$555,097 with an average maturity of 381 days.

+0011200,2010

 NOTE 3 - ACCOUNTS RECEIVABLE

-Accounts receivable at June 30, 2012, consisted of the following:
+Accounts receivable at June 30, 2013, consisted of the following:

-Interest \$ 20,330
+Interest \$ 704

+NOTE A ACCOUNTS DAYABLE

 NOTE 4 - ACCOUNTS PAYABLE

-Accounts payable at June 30, 2012, consisted of the following:
+Accounts payable at June 30, 2013, consisted of the following:

-Capital outlay \$ 2,115,838
+Capital outlay \$ 389,257

-Other vendor payables 7,082
+Other vendor payables \$ 321 389,578

 NOTE 5 - INTERFUND TRANSACTIONS

 Interfund Receivables/Payables (Due To/Due From)

+Interfund receivable balance at June 30, 2013, was as follows:

+Due from other funds - General Fund The General Fund owes the Building Fund (Measure M) for reimbursement

+of payroll related benefits.
+4

-Interfund payable balance at June 30, 2012, was as follows:
+Interfund payable balance at June 30, 2013, was as follows:

 Due to other funds - General Fund

-The Building Fund owes the General Fund for payroll related benefits

-and operating costs.
+The Building Fund (Measure M) owes the General Fund for payroll related benefits and operating costs.